Tanjasta/pands-project/README.md

     f.write(df.describe().to_string())

-*This patr of the code saves a histogram of each variable to a png file*
+*This part of the code saves a histogram of each variable to a png file*

 *It loops over each column in the data frame except the last one (which contains the target variable)*

 for column in df.columns[:-1]:

     *Creates a histogram of the data in the column*

     plt.hist(df[column])